manonogmaricar0308/Landing-Page/README.md

 # Landing-Page
-Buiding with template inspired by my favourite anime series, using responsive HTML and CSS.
+Buiding with template inspired by my favourite anime series, using responsive HTML.